Sanditon: An unfinished novel by Jane Austen

 Although the setting is new, Austen still makes sure to amply describe its various areas and even the names of houses and other locations; in this regard, she approaches description in very much the same way as she has done in the past.
 Her language is fluid as always and the dialogue is often the best, funniest element – it allows for better understanding of the characters and also moves the action of the plot along in interesting ways.

-Adam Burgess runs the literary blog, Roof Beam Reader.
+Contributed by Adam Burgess, who runs the literary blog, Roof Beam Reader.
 Visit for lots of literary musings, reviews, and thought-provoking quotes.

 *This post contains affiliate links.
 If the product is purchased by linking through, The Literary Ladies Guide receives a modest commission, which helps maintain our site and helps it to continue growing!